 Is treatment available?

 Not only does dry eye syndrome cause irritation and discomfort but, if left untreated, it can cause impaired vision, eye infection, and scarring.

 This is why we recommend seeing a Delaware Eye Care (DECC) doctor, who will assess your eyes.
 If treatment is recommended, DECC can treats dry eye in a variety of ways.

-LipiFlow or Restasis – prescription eye drops designed to decrease inflammation to help tear production increase and proper lubrication to take place in the eye
+Restasis and Xiidra – prescription eye drops designed to decrease inflammation to help tear production increase and proper lubrication to take place in the eye.